groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/merge-docm-files-groupdocs-merger-java/_index.md

 | **OutOfMemoryError** | Increase JVM heap size or merge files in smaller batches. |
 | **File Not Found** | Verify that `documentPath` and file names are correct; use absolute paths if needed. |
 | **Macros Lost** | Ensure you are using the latest GroupDocs.Merger version; older releases may drop macros. |

-## FAQ Section

-1. **What is GroupDocs.Merger?**
-   - It’s a library designed to manage and merge various document formats, including DOCM files.
-2. **Can I merge more than two files at once?**
-   - Yes, you can add multiple documents using the `join` method repeatedly.
-3. **Is there a file size limit for merging?**
-   - While GroupDocs.Merger handles large files efficiently, performance may vary based on system resources.
-4. **How do I handle merge errors?**
-   - Implement exception handling to capture and manage any issues during the merge process.
-5. **What are some common use cases for this library?**
-   - Document consolidation, collaborative editing, report generation, etc.

 ## Frequently Asked Questions